AaronForce1/html5-prototyping-boilerplate/README.md

     // Imports mixins, settings.scss, font configurations, foundation, and custom SCSS components

 settings.scss
     // Required by Foundation Framework.
 Declares variables used throughout Foundation's SCSS style sheets.
-Some are preconfigured with new customs for B•OUT, however most are untouched.
+Some are preconfigured with new customs for a specific site, however most are untouched.

 mixins.scss
     // New SASS scripting methods for easier CSS compilation